The 19th National Health Summit

 Our event will feature plenary sessions and dedicated conference tracks where we’ll be addressing some Big Question topics:

 - Healthcare delivery in a world transformed by crisis: What will the new reality look like?
-The lasting impact of the pandemic, what will healthcare look like by the end of the decade?

 - The rising cost of living and a fall in living standards: What does it mean for the healthcare system?